jeremyButtler/bioTools/README.md

 2. finish debugging ajdMap (side project)
    - not quite working, some reads get a few extra cigar entries (think due to softmasked end)
-3. make alnneedle (personal project)
-   - copy alnwater and set up for needle.c in genAln
-4. add in hirschberg/myers miller (personal project)
+3. add in hirschberg/myers miller (personal project)
    - need to modify hirsch from alnSeq for new style and OS portablility.
 So, conversion project, with a bith of thought.
-6. add using_this_code guides (using in C code) for programs and libraries
+4. add using_this_code guides (using in C code) for programs and libraries
    - less likely to happen, lot of work for shoddy guides
-8. convert graphAmpDepth.r to base R (remove ggplot)
+5. work on bugs in graphAmpDepth.r
-9. give samBin some attention (never conveted)
+6. give samBin some attention (never conveted)
+7. add in multi-reference support for samToAln and cigToEqx
+8. get krakTaxaId working (current side project)

 # Thanks

 - Eric and Tara Ness, Bryce Inman, and the rest of the Bort's lab for providing a place to develop code
-  - Also, some of this code was developed for or to debug freezeTB
+  - Also, some of this code was developed for or to debug freezeTB or fluDI
-- Devin Drown for his mentor ship. seqById was an improved version of fqGetIds, a program I wrote for find-co--infections
+- Devin Drown for his mentor ship. seqById and hopefully edClust are improved version programs written for find-co--infections
 - My dad for being there and supportive and a person to bounce ids off or talk to